Snackhole/SnakeNotes/README.md

 SerpentNotes is a searchable notes application with hierarchical pages and markdown formatting, written in Python 3.8 with PyQT5.

 ## Installation
-Because SerpentNotes is written in Python and packaged as an executable zip, a Python 3 installation is required to run it.
+Because SerpentNotes is written in 64-bit Python and packaged as an executable zip, a 64-bit Python 3 installation is required to run it.
 It was written and tested in Python 3.8, though it may or may not run in other versions of Python 3.

 ### Windows
 On Windows, Python 3.8 can be installed by downloading the installer from [python.org](https://www.python.org/).
 Make sure to include the py launcher, associate files with Python, and add Python to the environment variables.
+Make sure you're installing the 64-bit version.

 At this point, you should be able to download the .zip file of the latest Windows release from this repository, unzip it wherever you like, and double-click on SerpentNotes.pyzw to run the app.